benjaminhlina/trps/README.md

     al. 2024](https://cdnsciencepub.com/doi/10.1139/cjfas-2024-0028) -
     `two_source_model_ar()`

-None of these models currently implement carbon mixing or fractionation models, but will at some point.
+None of these models currently implement carbon mixing models, but will at some point.

 ## Installation